kirenariyu/jPrintable/README.md

     </tr>
     <tr>
         <td><code>cssPath</code></td>
-        <td>This is used for dynamically adding of the css file of jTrintby passing its file or url path.</td>
+        <td>This is used for dynamically adding of the css file of jPrintableby passing its file or url path.</td>
         <td></td>
         <td><code>string</code></td>
         <td><code>null</code></td>